-Ensuring that the basic skills training and employment needs of immigrants, including individuals who are learning English, are met has been a priority for Southeast Los Angeles County workforce programs since SELACO WDB was founded nearly forty years ago.
-While SELACO WDB's PY 2017-20 Plan provided a clear description of partnerships and strategies to serve this important target group, the PY 21-24 Plan provided yet more details on the needs and challenges of this population and SELACO WDB's approach to maintaining partnerships and delivering services that meet local needs.
+Ensuring that the basic skills training and employment needs of immigrants, including individuals who are learning English has been a priority for Southeast Los Angeles County workforce programs since SELACO WDB was founded nearly forty years ago.
+While SELACO WDB's PY 2017-20 Plan provides a clear description of partnerships and strategies to serve this important target group, the 2019 Modification to the Plan provides yet more details on the needs and challenges of this population and SELACO WDB's approach to maintaining partnerships and delivering services that meet local needs.